 Yeah.

-All right, you put you just get up there with anybody and jam.
+You just get up there with anybody and jam.

-Yeah, it's got a full stage and a light, it's got a full bar.
+Yeah, it's got a full stage and a light.

 It's got a pool in the backyard shaped like a Gibson guitar that's about 70 feet long.

-And not just for monetary stuff and like that, like just the integrity and and the great feeling you get when you achieve something or go after something.
+And not just for monetary stuff and like that, like just the integrity and the great feeling you get when you achieve something or go after something.

-You're one of the best most well-known writers of music.
+You're one of the best, most well-known writers of music.

-I know most people know you from big and rich, but you write for so many other artists.
+I know most people know you from Big and Rich, but you write for so many other artists.

 I mean, you're cranking out creativity on a regular basis.